irismessage/kingsquit/README.md

 Then all you need to do is type or paste a youtube url.
 After that the program will download and shuffle the video in the `kingsquit-videos` folder.
 Finally, once the program is done downloading and processing, you can watch/upload the resulting video!
 Or run again on the same video, for a different random result.

-The program is designed so you can resume from where you were, if you stop after downloading.
-This makes it easier to re-run on the same video because you can delete the produced components and video, but not the downloaded video.
+The program is designed so you can resume from where you were, if you stop after/while downloading.
+This makes it easy to generate a new randomised video, you just have to re-run the program, not re-download the video.
+Existing randomised will not be overwritten, it will just make a new one.

+## coming soon, hopefully
+- [ ] Edit the marked areas to randomise using an audacity label track
+- [ ] Run on existing local files as well as urls
+- [ ] Try to automatically download subtitles
+- [ ] If automatically downloading subtitles failed, generate them with speech-to-text

 ## donate
 ~~buY mE a COFfeE~~